eikmarizal/eikmarizal.github.io/README.md

 # TERMINOLOGY
 - Supervised Machine Learning- Combining input from learning to produce useful predictions on unseen data
+- Example = Regression problem (predict the value of house- continuous value) and Classification problem (determine which is more likely   to happen (exp- Cancer)
+- Unsupervised Machine Learning- Making sense of pattern or insight where we don't know in advance
+- Example = Social network analysis
 - Label- For example in spam filtering labels could be spam or not spam (target taht we want to predict)
 - Features- Way we present the data
 - Label example- Has {features, label}:(x,y) used in training